ihumanable/rigby/README.markdown

 Rigby

-Hamboning will save your life one day.
+Handboning will save your life one day.